Agoric/ERTP/GALLERY-README.md

 The user should be able to put their color rights into our ERTP covered call and other contract components and create things like options.

-For examples of how the ERTP assets work, see: test/demo/test-gallery-demo.js
+For examples of how the ERTP assets work, see the gallery tests.
-and:
-  test/more/pixels/test-gallery.js